 "Nobody believes this rubbish."

-For his part, Zinowiy Dobriansky, a 58-year-old construction site manager from Staryj Sambir and a lifelong friend of Solchanyk’s father, has more reason than most to bear a grudge.
+Meanwhile, Zinowiy Dobriansky, a 58-year old construction site manager from Staryj Sambir and a lifelong friend of Solchanyk’s father, had more reason than most to bear a grudge.

-Like father Myhailo, Dobriansky also said Solchanyk died so that "everybody" in Ukraine can have a better life, however
+Like father Myhailo, Dobriansky said that Solchanyk died so that "everybody" in Ukraine could have a better life, however

 With the Maidan, in part, an uprising in support of closer EU-Ukraine ties, he told EUobserver: “They know what it means to become part of Russia.
 Millions of them have been to Russia, but millions of them have also been to Poland, or Germany.
 They can see that Europe is not paradise.
 But they see that people have much easier lives in Europe, that they have many more opportunities.”